KristinaRC/MiserJS/miser-source-1981-annotated.md

 4005 if ( fna(j)<>cp ) and ( fna(j)<>-1 ) then 4030
 4010 in$="scrawled in blood on the inside front cover is the message," 4011 gosub 53000:print
-4020 print"''victory' is a prize-winning word'.":goto 700
+4020 print "''victory' is a prize-winning word'.":goto 700
 // Open valve.
-4030 if j=7 then print "try turning it.":goto700
+4030 if j=7 then print "try turning it.":goto 700
 4040 if j<>12 then 4120
 // Open door.
-4050 if cp=0 and du=0 then print "sorry, the door is locked.":goto700
+4050 if cp=0 and du=0 then print "sorry, the door is locked.":goto 700
-4060 if cp=0 and du then print "it's already open.":goto700 4070 if cp<>6 then 51000
+4060 if cp=0 and du then print "it's already open.":goto 700
+4070 if cp<>6 then 51000
 // Open trapdoor.
 // This could be a bug.
 You can open the trapdoor before you move the\